EliahKagan/lswad/README.md

 structure known as a *directory* that identifies the locations of each entry in the WAD file.

-lswad lists the contents of that directory, showing each entry's name, byte offset in the file, and length.
-This utility does not dump, view, or validate data stored *within* an entry; it's just a WAD directory lister.
+lswad lists the contents of that directory, showing each lump's name, byte offset in the file, and length.
+This utility does not dump, view, or validate data stored *within* a lump; it's just a WAD directory lister.

 **lswad runs in LINQPad 5**, which can be obtained at https://www.linqpad.net.
 Open `lswad.linq` in LINQPad and click ▶ (or press F5) to run it.